arkinmodi/add-license-header/README.md

 and allows you to place the license header anywhere in the file.

 In unmanaged mode, enabled with the `--unmanaged` flag, the top-most comment block will be assumed to be the license header.
+Block comments that have been condensed to a single will not be treated as a block comment.
+This mode is less predictable and may require manual correction when first adding the license header.